Start Here: Is It an Emergency?

 |---|---|---|

 Step 2: Need further care?
-Get a Referral Letter to escalate.
+Get a Referral Letter.

-If the clinic cannot diagnose or treat (e.g., worsening chronic condition, complex symptoms), a referral letter enables you to access hospital specialist clinics.
+If the clinic cannot manage the condition (e.g., worsening chronic disease, complex symptoms), a referral letter is needed for hospital specialist clinics.

 Present the letter at a hospital specialist clinic

-Public or private — both are accessible.
+Public or private.
 If claiming insurance, always choose a Panel Specialist listed by your insurer to maximise reimbursement.

 Inpatient & Surgery: Public vs Private

-Each system has its strengths — choose based on your needs and coverage
+Each system has its strengths — choose based on needs and coverage

 | Dimension | Public Hospitals | Private Hospitals |